HomeVision/react-challenge-template/README.md

 This template provides a minimal setup to run React with Vite, including HMR and basic ESLint rules.
 It helps users quickly bootstrap projects, allowing them to focus on building features efficiently.

+Feel free to customize and expand upon this template to suit your project's needs!

 ## Features

 - **React**: A JavaScript library for building user interfaces.